AbstractionNUEDC2023/DiodeTesterFirmware/README.md

 # Known issues

-1. V-I Converter has no output clamping, it may output a dangerous high voltage that will destroy internal adc of stm32
+1. V-I Converter has no output clamping, which may cause circuit outputing a dangerous high voltage that will destroy internal adc of stm32